 Following a tour of George Barnsdale’s factory and showroom in nearby Donington, the homeowners were impressed and reassured by the lengths the company goes to in order to ensure the windows last and perform exceptionally well.
 They were particularly impressed with details like the end grain sealing and precision manufacturing to ensure the joints fit perfectly in order to prevent water ingress.
 The robotic 4 stage paint process also impressed the couple who witnessed the machine precisely reaching every possible surface of the windows and doors.

 The largest casement windows were designed to have chunky profiles and extended window cills to achieve the aesthetic of the building.
 In addition to the living room windows, there are two floor to ceiling windows in the downstairs bedrooms as well as the more standard sized casement windows in the dining room and other upstairs windows.
-There is a stunning stable door that leads into the main garden and the couple plan to have another stable door made and installed for the back door.
+There is a stunning stable door that leads into the main garden and another stable door that leads to the vegetable garden.

 Opting for a painted finish to match Farrow & Ball French Grey and hardware from the Foundry collection, the colour perfectly matches the existing french doors and windows.
-Since completion of this project, the couple have also ordered a new European Oak entrance door to replace their current painted softwood door.
-This will sit in the existing oak porch perfectly.
+A European Oak entrance door has replaced their current painted softwood door and sits perfectly in the existing oak porch.